-The World of Hyatt Business Credit Card is a good option for small business owners loyal to Hyatt.
-The card offers elite status benefits, with the opportunity to spend your way to higher tiers.
-The card’s bonus categories are vast but aren’t substantial at 2 points per $1 spent.
-Hyatt loyalists with lots of business expenses they can channel on this credit card will certainly be rewarded for it.
-In addition to the bonus categories, they can look forward to $100 in annual statement credits and a 10% rebate on award redemptions once they spend $50,000 in a calendar year.
+This card is a good option for small business owners loyal to Hyatt.
+It offers elite status benefits, with the opportunity to spend your way to higher tiers.
+Hyatt loyalists with lots of business expenses they can channel on this credit card and its vast bonus categories will be rewarded for it.

 Highly Valuable Hotel Card for Businesses